-The estimated useful lives, residual values and depreciation method are reviewed year end, with the effect of any changes in estimate accounted for on a prospective basis.
+The estimated useful lives, residual values and depreciation method are reviewed at each reporting date, with the effect of any changes in estimate accounted for on a prospective basis.

 The gain or loss arising on the disposal or retirement of an item of plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in profit or loss.